Pan Shu: Appearance and portraits

+Pan was briefly introduced in the 14th-century historical novel Romance of the Three Kingdoms.

+Faith and spirituality

+Like her husband, Empress Pan also showed enthusiasm for Buddhism.
+She made contributions to the dissemination of Buddhism and established the first Buddhist temple called Huibaosi (惠寶寺) in Wuchang, the provisional capital of Eastern Wu.

 Family

+In addition to her father who served as a low-level official, Empress Pan also had an elder sister, who was sent to the textile factory together.
 In 250, Lady Pan requested Sun Quan to emancipate her elder sister from slavery and arrange a marriage for her sister and he agreed.
 Lady Pan's sister later married Tan Shao (譚紹).
 When Sun Liang became the new emperor, he commissioned his uncle as a Cavalry Commandant (騎都尉).
 After Sun Liang was demoted to a prince under Sun Chen's persecution, Tan Shao lost his official position and was sent back to his home town of Luling with his family.